 -

-The course is organized into units of study that represent a sequence of historical developments and processes that have influenced human evolution.
-Colleges and universities expect students to master these units for credit and/or placement.
+The course is organized into 9 AP World History units that represent a sequence of historical developments and processes that have influenced human evolution.
+Colleges and universities consider these units, which cover a wide range of AP World History: Modern topics, essential if you’re seeking credit and/or placement.

 (c.1200 to 1450 | 8%-10% | class periods 10-13)

-The sections in unit 1 are broken down by geography, so each section covers what happened politically in each region from c.1200–1450.
-You will also learn how tightly connected these regions are and how distinct empires and societies interact—an important aspect of unit 1 (and AP World History as a whole!).
+The sections in Unit 1 are broken down by geography, so each covers what happened politically in a region from c.1200 to 1450.
+You will learn how tightly connected these regions are and how distinct empires and societies interact — an important aspect of Unit 1 and AP World History: Modern as a whole.
 The most frequently applied historical skill in Unit 1 is comparison.
-You will research and compare a variety of empires and states using the SPICE (Social; Political; human-environmental Interactions; Cultural, Economic) framework.
+You will research and compare a variety of empires and states using the SPICE (Social, Political, human-environmental Interactions, Cultural, Economic) framework.

 - Theme 2: Cultural Developments and Interactions (CDI)